Dominic Raiola: Controversies

 On December 9, 2008, he was fined $7,500 by the Lions organization after he made an obscene gesture towards heckling Lions fans after Detroit fell to 0–13 with a 20–16 loss to the Minnesota Vikings at Ford Field.

 On November 1, 2009, Raiola had another run-in with fans who were heckling rookie quarterback Matthew Stafford.

 After on-the-field warm-ups at the October 6, 2013, game at Lambeau Field in Green Bay, several members of the University of Wisconsin Marching Band accused Raiola of making verbal assaults including homophobic slurs and comments about the band members' weight.
 The Detroit Lions subsequently issued an apology to the band and reported the behavior was against team policy, but added Raiola would not be disciplined by the team.
 Raiola stated to the media that he has more important things to worry about, like wins and losses.

 Following a game against the New England Patriots on November 23, 2014, the Detroit Free Press reported that Raiola admitted to taking a cheap shot at Patriots defensive tackle Zach Moore on last play of the game.
 The Patriots ran for a late touchdown when they could have taken three kneel-downs and ended the game with a 27–9 win over the Lions, and that decision rankled Raiola.
 Raiola said after the game that he tried to cut-block Moore on the Lions' final offensive snap as retaliation for the score, which resulted in an even more lopsided 34–9 loss for Detroit.
 "I cut him," Raiola said.
 "We took a knee, so I cut the nose (tackle).
 They went for six.
 They went for a touchdown at two minutes.
-They could have took three knees and the game could have been over.
+They could have taken three knees and the game could have been over.
 It's football.
 He wants to keep playing football, let's play football.
 Not a big deal.
 It's football."
 Patriots coach Bill Belichick responded during a press conference the following day, saying, "Sure there was a lot of frustration there with Raiola.
 He's never beaten us.
 Tough day for him."

 NFL spokesman Michael Signora said the following Wednesday that Raiola was fined $10,000 for unnecessary roughness, but not for his cut block on Zach Moore on the game's final play.
-Instead, it was for a play against Moore earlier in the drive, when Moore beat him and Raiola appeared to try to club him from behind.
+Instead, it was for a play against Moore earlier in the drive, when Moore beat him, and Raiola appeared to try to club him from behind.

 In December 2014, Raiola stepped on the ankle of the Chicago Bears' Ego Ferguson.
-The NFL suspended Raiola for one game without pay, and said that it was Raiola's sixth "safety-related rules violation since 2010".
+The NFL suspended Raiola for one game without pay and said that it was Raiola's sixth "safety-related rules violation since 2010".